Skip to main content

 📦 How Long Does a Confirmation Take?

-Bitcoin blocks are typically added about every 10 minutes, but timing can vary depending on network activity.
+Bitcoin blocks are typically added approximately every 10 minutes, but timing can vary depending on network activity.

-Some transactions confirm quickly, while others may take longer during periods of heavy network congestion.
+Some transactions confirm quickly, while others may take longer during periods of:

 Related article: